 School Holiday in February

 The school holiday period in Malaysia for the end of the year is scheduled to take place from February 18th to March 19th, 2023.
 Therefore, travel costs are anticipated to be higher than average for hotel accommodations and airfare during this time.
-In addition, visitors planning to make a day trip to the Cameron Highlands and Malacca should consider departing earlier to avoid potential crowds and congestion on the roads.
-By considering these factors, travelers can ensure a smooth and enjoyable vacation experience in Malaysia.
+In addition, visitors planning to make a day trip to the Cameron Highlands and Malacca should consider departing earlier to avoid traffic jams.
+Considering these factors, travelers can ensure a smooth and enjoyable vacation experience in Malaysia.

 Weather in February